golubitsky/blog/quotes.md

 -Friedrich Nietzsche, Thus Spoke Zarathustra (originally published in German, in 1883)

+> Once complexity has accumulated, it is hard to eliminate, since fixing a single dependency or obscurity will not, by itself, make a big difference.
+In order to slow the growth of complexity, you must adopt a "zero tolerance" philosophy.

+John Ousterhout, A Philosophy of Software Design, p.
+11

 > The first step toward becoming a good software designer is to realize that working code isn’t enough.
 It’s not acceptable to introduce unnecessary complexities in order to finish your current task faster.
 The most important thing is the long-term structure of the system.

 John Ousterhout, A Philosophy of Software Design, p.
 14